d-grossman/joojanta200/README.md

 ## Three different docker files, Three different purposes.

 all the dockers need the model.
+The docker containers appear to be memory pigs during inference.
+I havent tested the lower bounds of their memory lust, but >= 4Gig ram makes things run smoothly.

 download TVG_CRFRNN_COCO_VOC.caffemodel model somewhere and pass directory holding it to the container.